Dynatrace/ace-box/user-skel/ansible/roles/gitlab/Readme.md

 ```
 ### Deploying Gitlab

-The main task deploys gitlab on a kubernetes cluster with the variables set in "defaults" folder.
-It creates a secret that includes username and password.
+The main task deploys gitlab on a kubernetes cluster with the default variables set.

+Once the deployment is completed, it creates the service endpoint, admin secret and a gitlab group to be stored in the following variables:
+- `gitlab_internal_endpoint`
+- `gitlab_username`
+- `gitlab_username`
+- `gitlab_oauth_token`
+- `gitlab_group_id`

+Furthermore, it uses the following attributes to be used as gitlab variables in the gitlab CI pipeline.
+> Note: If your use case requires CA/Keptn and Synthetic-enabled private ActiveGate, they must be deployed beforehand to be used as gitlab variables.
+- `ca_endpoint` # depends on the cloud_automation_flavor is "KEPTN" or "CLOUD_AUTOMATION"
+- `ca_bridge` # depends on the cloud_automation_flavor is "KEPTN" or "CLOUD_AUTOMATION"
+- `ca_api_token` # depends on the cloud_automation_flavor is "KEPTN" or "CLOUD_AUTOMATION"
+- `dt_synthetic_node_id` # Synthetic-enabled private ActiveGate ID if exists

 ```yaml
 - include_role: